Want the lowdown on DNA testing for genealogy? Read on!

 - Upload your DNA to MyHeritage (free until 1 Dec)

 - Optional – If you have British roots, test at Living DNA, which will shortly be opening up a match function.

-Just for transparency’s sake, as indicated at the top of this post, I am an Ancestry and Living DNA affiliate and am currently awaiting acceptance to the affiliate programs for all other test companies.
-However, this has no bearing on my recommendation, and my recommendation was the same before I became an affiliate.
+Just for transparency’s sake, as indicated at the top of this post, although I am an affiliate of all the major DNA testing companies, this has no bearing on my recommendation.
 I simply recommend this order because it’s the most cost-effective way to test and be found on multiple databases.
 I recommend Ancestry as a first test purely because it has the largest database, which is pretty important if you are searching for biological relatives.
-At the current time, its database is more than double any of its competitors (though I suspect that will change as more people test with My Heritage).
+At the current time, its database is more than double any of its competitors, and this remains true in 2020.

 What about privacy concerns?

 Be sure that you are happy with what you are signing up for with any of the test companies, but also be aware that you can opt out of the DNA matching part of any of the test companies should you wish to.
 In terms of specific privacy concerns, the only one I would caution the use of at this time is Gedmatch if you have any concerns at all about its use by law enforcement to find criminal suspects, or its relative openness for anyone to use for identifying people.
 However, it’s very easy to upload a sample to Gedmatch, make any data about the test donor anonymous, and use a throwaway Gmail address as the contact email, should you have any concerns.
 The bottom line is, if you want to find relatives, these are the best scientific tools for the job.